openvinotoolkit/openvino/samples/cpp/model_creation_sample/README.md

 # Model Creation C++ Sample {#openvino_inference_engine_samples_model_creation_sample_README}

-This sample demonstrates how to execute an synchronous inference using [model](../../../docs/OV_Runtime_UG/model_representation.md) built on the fly which uses weights from LeNet classification model, which is known to work well on digit classification tasks.
-The source code for this example is also available [on GitHub](https://github.com/openvinotoolkit/openvino/tree/master/samples/cpp/model_creation_sample).
+This sample demonstrates how to execute synchronous inference using [a model](../../../docs/OV_Runtime_UG/model_representation.md) built on the fly that uses weights from the LeNet classification model, which is known to work well on digit classification tasks.
+Source code for this example is also available [on GitHub](https://github.com/openvinotoolkit/openvino/tree/master/samples/cpp/model_creation_sample).

 You do not need an XML file to create a model.
 The API of ov::Model allows creating a model on the fly from the source code.